timnoorlander/meet-outdoors-frontend/README.md

 There are three main user stories:

-- As a user I want to create an activity so others have the possibility to join.
+- As a user I want to create an activity so otphers have the possibility to join.
 - As a user I want to see when and where activities are happening.
 - As a user I want to join an activity.